dokku/dokku/docs/getting-started/advanced-installation.md

 sudo BUILD_STACK=true STACK_URL=https://github.com/gliderlabs/herokuish.git make install
 ```

+## Skipping herokuish installation

-Herokuish is recommended but not required.
-For Debian, `sudo DOKKU_NO_INSTALL_RECOMMENDS=true bash bootstrap.sh` is one way to skip the dependency, although it will also skip other recommended dependencies.
+The `herokuish` package is recommended but not required if not using Heroku Buildpacks for deployment.
+Debian-based OS users can run the bootstrap installer via `sudo DOKKU_NO_INSTALL_RECOMMENDS=true bash bootstrap.sh` to skip the dependency.
+Please note that this will _also_ skip installation of other recommended dependencies.

 ## Configuring